Our midwives have delivered over 12,000 babies and handle one-third of all births at UC San Diego Health.

 Respecting Your Birth Choices

-If you choose to receive prenatal care from a midwife, you can deliver your baby in La Jolla or Hillcrest, and in a traditional Labor & Delivery environment, with an epidural if desired, or in our hospital Birth Centers, which offer a natural childbirth experience with minimal medical intervention.
+If you choose to receive prenatal care from a midwife, you can deliver your baby in La Jolla or Hillcrest, and in a traditional Labor & Delivery environment, with an epidural if desired, or in our hospital Birth Center at Jacobs Medical Center, which offers a natural childbirth experience with minimal medical intervention.

 Personal and Professional Care